boneill02/www-old/content/about/index.md

 ## How I Do My Computing

-I run [Parabola GNU/Linux-Libre](https://parabola.nu) with exclusively free software on my laptop.
+I run [Parabola GNU/Linux-Libre](https://parabola.nu) with exclusively free software on my Lenovo Thinkpad X200.
 On my phone, I run [Replicant](https://replicant.us) with all free software on the operating system level.
 Sadly, my Samsung Galaxy Note 2 still has a proprietary bootloader.
 In terms of programming, I enjoy writing